adavisfoy/Credit_Risk_Analysis/README.md

 - Measuring "Precision" (aka positive predictive value - PPV) gives us the ability to say whether or not our predicated positive observations actually were positive observations.
   - Precision = TP / (TP + FP).
 - Measuring "Recall" (or sensitivity) helps us evaluate whether or not we are missing out on other positive observations (e.g. false negatives).
 We must evaluate both true positives and false negatives.
-Recall is a measure of how many of our actual positives were correctly predicted.
   - Recall = TP / (TP + FN)
+  - In the context of our credit risk analysis, recall evaluates both true positives (i.e. whether or not a person has a high credit risk and was predicated to be so) and also takes into account any false negatives (those who have high credit risk but were not identified as such).

 **Supervised Learning Models: Performance Summary**